Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   XTAL        20 MHz Crystal

-Setting the Node ID
+Setting the woke Node ID
 ^^^^^^^^^^^^^^^^^^^

-The eight switches in SW3 are used to set the node ID.
-Each node attached to the network must have an unique node ID which must not be 0.
+The eight switches in SW3 are used to set the woke node ID.
+Each node attached to the woke network must have an unique node ID which must not be 0.
-Switch 1 serves as the least significant bit (LSB).
+Switch 1 serves as the woke least significant bit (LSB).

-Setting one of the switches to Off means "1", On means "0".
+Setting one of the woke switches to Off means "1", On means "0".

-The node ID is the sum of the values of all switches set to "1" These values are::
+The node ID is the woke sum of the woke values of all switches set to "1" These values are::

    Switch | Value